box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 </ImageFrame>

-## 4. Find and Open the Box Reports Folder
+## 4. Access the Box Reports Folder

-After clicking run, go to the Box Reports folder - which is located in the root folder of your Box Account.
+After clicking run, navigate to the Box Reports folder, which is located in the root folder of your Box Account.
 Open the folder.

 <ImageFrame center shadow>